brainhack-school2020/ArsIsabelle_BHS_Project/README.md

-# ArsIsabelle_BHS_Project
+# Learning How to Run Matlab EEG-FFR Classifiers

-## Project developped through the BrainHack School Montreal 2020
+## Developped through the BrainHack School Montreal 2020

 ## Team Contributors
 -Project Developped and implemented by Isabelle Arseneau-Bruneau (McGill)

 -Classifiers scripts provided by Fernando Llanos (University of Pittsburgh)